STMicroelectronics/EdgeSTSDK_Python/README.md

 ## Setting up the application examples
 Before running the application examples, please follow the steps here below.
- * The [example_ble_aws_1.py](https://github.com/STMicroelectronics-CentralLabs/EdgeSTSDK_Python/blob/master/edge_st_examples/aws/example_ble_aws_1.py) application example shows how to handle two BLE devices exporting a "Switch" feature in such a way that pressing the user button on a device makes the LED of the other device toggle its state, through a logic defined by the [GG_Switch_Lambda](https://github.com/STMicroelectronics-CentralLabs/EdgeSTSDK_Python/blob/master/edge_st_examples/aws/GG_Switch_Lambda.py) function that can run either on the edge or on the cloud, depending on the connection availability.
-The application requires to set up two devices equipped with BLE connectivity, e.g.:
+ * The [example_ble_aws_1.py](https://github.com/STMicroelectronics-CentralLabs/EdgeSTSDK_Python/blob/master/edge_st_examples/aws/example_ble_aws_1.py) and the [example_ble_aws_2.py](https://github.com/STMicroelectronics-CentralLabs/EdgeSTSDK_Python/blob/master/edge_st_examples/aws/example_ble_aws_2.py) application examples show how to handle two BLE devices implementing the “BlueST” protocol that connect to a Linux gateway, and to make them communicate to the Amazon AWS IoT Cloud through the AWS Greengrass edge computing service.
+The former shows a usage of the "Switch" feature in such a way that pressing the user button on a device makes the LED of the other device toggle its status through a logic defined by the [GG_Switch_Lambda](https://github.com/STMicroelectronics-CentralLabs/EdgeSTSDK_Python/blob/master/edge_st_examples/aws/GG_Switch_Lambda.py).
+The latter adds the handling of environmental and inertial features so that data from Pressure, Humidity, Temperature, Accelerometer, Gyroscope, and Magnetometer sensors are sent to the IoT Cloud.
+The applications require to set up two devices equipped with BLE connectivity, e.g.:
    * Two [NUCLEO-F401RE](http://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-eval-tools/stm32-mcu-eval-tools/stm32-mcu-nucleo/nucleo-f401re.html) development boards
    * Two [X-NUCLEO-IDB05A1](http://www.st.com/content/st_com/en/products/ecosystems/stm32-open-development-environment/stm32-nucleo-expansion-boards/stm32-ode-connect-hw/x-nucleo-idb05a1.html) Bluetooth Low Energy expansion boards
-   * Import the [Node_BLE_Switch_Device](https://os.mbed.com/teams/ST/code/Node_BLE_Switch_Device/) mbed OS application to your ARM mbed account, compile, and flash it onto the MCU board
+   * Import the [Node_BLE_Switch_Device](https://os.mbed.com/teams/ST/code/Node_BLE_Switch_Device/) or the [Node_BLE_Sensors_Device](https://os.mbed.com/teams/ST/code/Node_BLE_Sensors_Device/) mbed OS application to your ARM mbed account respectively for the first or the second application example, compile, and flash it onto the MCU board
-   * Edit the application example and set the "SWITCH_DEVICE_1_MAC" and "SWITCH_DEVICE_2_MAC" global variables with the proper MAC address of your switch enabled BLE devices (which you can retrieve for example through a smartphone application)
+   * Edit the application example and set the "IOT_DEVICE_X_NAME" and "IOT_DEVICE_X_MAC" global variables properly (you can use a smartphone application to retrieve the MAC address)
    * Put the certificates and the private keys of your devices into the folder on the Linux gateway specified by the "DEVICES_PATH" global variable
-   * Follow carefully the instructions described within the [example_ble_aws_1.pdf](https://github.com/STMicroelectronics-CentralLabs/EdgeSTSDK_Python/blob/master/edge_st_examples/aws/example_ble_aws_1.pdf) application manual.
+   * Follow carefully the instructions described within the [Example_ble_aws.pdf](https://github.com/STMicroelectronics-CentralLabs/EdgeSTSDK_Python/blob/master/edge_st_examples/aws/Example_ble_aws.pdf) application manual.

 ## Running the application examples